kadytoast/mavicmini/plan.md

 ### Methodology
 * use virtual stick control with position checking to have set forward/backward distance buttons (on button press, set threshold, tilt craft, check until threshold is met, flatten craft, tilt in opposite direction to correct unless craft does this automatically)

+# Make simpler api
+* tilt functionality and return position relative to home, simplistic and clean, abstract test out to other classes